Top Menu

 REPOT YOUR FIDDLE LEAF TREE

-Spring and summer is the best time to repot your fiddle leaf tree.
-Given that it's the growing season, the plant would take less time to recover than if you do it during the dormant months (fall-winter).
+Spring and summer are the best times to repot your fiddle leaf tree.
+Given that it's the growing season, the plant would recover more quickly than if you did it during the dormant months (fall-winter).

-I used a planter that is a couple inches wider all around, compared to the previous one.
+I used a planter that is a couple of inches wider all around than the previous one.

-Miracle Grow Potting Mix was first added to the planter.
-Then, I got the fiddle leaf out of the small pot and proceeded to break away the old soil and loosen up the root system, without breaking those roots too much.
+Miracle-Gro Potting Mix was added to the planter first.
+Then, I got the fiddle leaf out of the small pot and removed the old soil, loosening the root system without breaking the roots too much.

 how to repot a fiddle leaf tree